Access & mobility notes added to city snapshots

 The website is planned to work in open mode and in signed-in mode, connected with the same account logic as the mobile app.

-Facebook, X, Instagram, and LinkedIn are part of the ecosystem too — not as isolated pages, but as traffic channels into the map, live alerts, and the app.
+Facebook, X, Instagram, and LinkedIn are part of the ecosystem too — not as isolated pages, but as traffic channels into the map, updates, and the app.